GerB/cmbb/phpBB3/ext/ger/cmbb/README.md

 # cmBB
 A simple yet powerful content management system for phpBB

-This CMS is an "Add-on" for the popular phpBB3 forum system.
+This CMS is an extension for the popular phpBB3 forum system.
 It therefore requires a phpBB installation to work.

 ## Installation